 The Reduce Chemical and Environmental Contaminant Hazards component of EPA's model school environmental health program offers strategies to improve water quality.

 EPA and Federal Partners

-- EPA's Drinking Water in Schools and Child Care Facilities provides basic information on drinking water and health effects as well as laws and regulations and guidance and tools to improve water quality in schools.
+- Drinking Water in Schools and Child Care Facilities by EPA provides basic information on drinking water and health effects as well as laws and regulations and guidance and tools to improve water quality in schools.

-- EPA's Drinking Water and Ground Water Kids' Stuff presents games, activities and educational materials for both students and teachers.
+- Drinking Water and Ground Water Kids' Stuff by EPA presents games, activities and educational materials for both students and teachers.